Peninsula Foundation School Appeals Policy

 • Lay representative

 The Panel members will consider the statement and evidence provided.
-The Panel will decide whether the appellant has demonstrated that procedures have not been followed and that this has had an adverse effect on their training.
+The Panel will decide whether the Foundation Doctor has demonstrated that procedures have not been followed and that this has had an adverse effect on their training.

 The Chairman of the Panel will inform the applicant of the outcome of the appeal within 3 working days.

-The decision of the Appeals Panel will be final, and the trainee will have no further right to appeal.
+The decision of the Appeals Panel will be final, and the Foundation Doctor will have no further right to appeal.

 Withdrawal of Appeal

-Should the trainee wish to withdraw an appeal, this may be done in writing at any stage of the process.
+Should the Foundation doctor wish to withdraw an appeal, this may be done in writing at any stage of the process.